viet34tqc/notebook/react-query.md

 Under the hood, it uses the user interactions as the hints to know when to update the data.
 One of those hints is window refocus event.
 So when you refocus the browser, it detects that the users has came back, and it's time to update stale data in the background.

-## Hooks

-### useQuery
+## useQuery

 - Used to fetch the data.
 - Input
   - unique key
-  - fetching function: asynchronous function responsible for getting data or return error
+  - fetching function: any function that return a promise that resolve data or throw error when excuted (async function returns promise, not the data from await)
   - options(optional): Object
 - Output: Object
 ex: